LOADING ...

 You can get you want at Alice's Restaurant

-Thanksgiving, when my friend and I went up to Alice at the
+Thanksgiving, when my and I went up to visit Alice at the

-restaurant, but doesn't live in the restaurant, she lives in the
+restaurant, but Alice doesn't in the restaurant, she lives in the

 church nearby the restaurant, in the bell-tower, with her Ray and

-room downstairs where the pews used to be in. all that room,
+room downstairs where the pews to be in.
+Havin' all that room,

-seein' as how they took out all the pews, they that they didn't
+seein' as how they took out all the pews, they decided they didn't

-to take out their garbage for a long time.
+have to take out garbage for a long time.

-We got up there, we found all the in there, and we decided it'd be
+We got up there, we found all the garbage in there, and we it'd be

-a friendly for us to take the garbage down to the city dump.
+a friendly gesture for us to the garbage down to the city dump.
 So

-microbus, shovels and rakes and implements of destruction and headed
+microbus, took shovels and and implements of destruction and headed

 on toward the dump.

 dump saying, "Closed on Thanksgiving."
-And we had never heard of a
+And we had never of a dump

-on Thanksgiving before, and with tears in our eyes we drove off
+closed on Thanksgiving before, and with tears in our we drove off

 into the sunset looking for another to put the garbage.